 But if you start drinking pomegranate juice every day in the hopes that it’s going to cure the hardening of your arteries and yet you don’t change anything else about your diet and continue eating inflammatory oils, irritating grains, or foods to which you have a sensitivity or an allergy, it’s not going to do a hell of a lot because, unfortunately, you haven’t removed the cause.
 You have only applied a delicious band-aid over it.

-The same goes if you don’t change your thoughts, move your booty occasionally, and practice gentleness and compassion with yourself.
+The same goes if we don’t change our thoughts, move our booties occasionally, and practice gentleness and compassion with ourselves.
 These superfoods can help.
 But they are not a cure-all.
-They are one tool in a kit you should have loaded to the brim with many different tools that all promote the healthiest, happiest, strongest, most confident body and life possible.
+They are one tool in a kit we should have loaded to the brim with many different tools that all promote the healthiest, happiest, strongest, most confident bodies and lives possible.

 Remember that the most important part of any healing journey is treating yourself with compassion, making small changes that add up to big gains in the long term, and creating a lifestyle that works for you and your body, not your mother/sister/friend/coworker’s body.